 Q: What about age, gender and experience?

-Q: Where can I get more info?
+Q: Where can I learn more about this style?

 - Karate Master: The Life and Times of Mitsusuke Harada, by Dr. Clive Layton;